Massolari/lsp-auto-setup.nvim/README.md

     --   return { ... }
     -- end
   },

-  -- List of server names to exclude from auto-setup exclude = { "tsserver", "rust_analyzer" }
+  exclude = { "tsserver", "rust_analyzer" },
+  cache = {
+    ttl = 60 * 60 * 24 * 2, -- 2 days
+    path = vim.fn.expand("~") .. "/cache-files" -- Custom cache path
+  }
 })
 ```

+### Commands

+The following commands are available:

+- `LspAutoSetupClearCache`: Clear the cache file used to store server names.
+This will force the plugin to re-scan the available servers on the next call.

 ## How It Works

 The plugin:
 1. Locates the `nvim-lspconfig` installation in your runtime path
-2. Scans all available language server configurations
+2. Scans all available language server configurations*
 3. For each server, it checks if its executable is available on your system
 4. If found, it sets up the server with your custom configuration or the default configuration skipping deprecated servers

+_*This is done only once, and the results are cached to avoid re-scanning on subsequent calls.
+The cache is cleared after a week by default._

 ## Global configuration